Revolutionary-Games/Thrive-Organization/association_rules_translated.md

 ## 2. Purpose and form of activities

-The purpose of the Association is to develop and distribute the Thrive game.
+The purpose of the Association is support video games as a hobby and doing activities together.
+The Association develops and distributes the Thrive game.
 Thrive is a game about the evolution of life in which the player controls a species from a unicellular level of life to the space age.
 The source code of the game will be distributed under an open-source code license for the platforms that allow the source code used by applications to be distributed following the terms and conditions of the license.
 The graphics, music, templates and other